If you are selling a shared property, this article will provide the insights needed for a smooth transaction.

 Choosing the right estate agent

-Selecting an estate agent experienced in selling shared ownership properties can significantly influence your selling journey.
+Selecting an estate agent experienced in selling shared ownership properties can influence your selling journey.
 Estate agents with a deep understanding of shared ownership schemes effectively target the right audience.

-They're skilled in showcasing your property's unique features while adhering to the nuances of shared ownership.
+They’re skilled in showcasing your property’s features while adhering to the nuances of shared ownership.
 Look for an estate agent with a proven track record in this area, one who demonstrates a robust marketing strategy and a detailed understanding of shared ownership buyers' needs.

 Effective advertising strategies

-Setting convenient viewing times for potential buyers
+Setting convenient viewing times for interested buyers

-Ensure your home is presented in its best light during viewings – tidy, well-lit, and inviting.
+Ensure your home is presented in its best light during viewings- tidy, well-lit, and inviting.
 This not only creates a positive impression but also helps buyers envision themselves living in the space.

 Selecting a conveyancing solicitor

+Choose a solicitor experienced in shared ownership sales, as this area of property law has unique details.
 Your solicitor will handle the legalities, from drafting and reviewing contracts to liaising with the housing association.
 They also ensure compliance with the terms of your lease and shared ownership scheme.

-Understanding the sales process
+The sales process

-Understanding the sales process when selling a shared ownership property involves a series of steps, similar to selling any property but with additional specificities due to the shared ownership nature.
-Initially, you'll need to inform your housing provider of your intent to sell.
+Understanding the sales process when selling a shared ownership property involves a series of steps, similar to selling any property but with additional specifics due to the shared ownership nature.

-They may have a buyer waiting or might exercise their right to buy the property back.
 Your solicitor will guide you through the process, ensuring all legal requirements, including those set by the housing association, are met.

-Exchange and completion are critical stages in the sales process.
-The exchange of contracts legally binds both parties to the sale.
 At this point, a completion date is set, usually within a few weeks.
 Your solicitor will handle the exchange, ensuring all contract terms are agreed upon.

 Addressing housing association's legal fees